If you are looking to deploy your critical web applications on a web server, nothing could be better than Apache Tomcat.

 - <tomcat-installation-directory>/webapps: This is the directory where you place your code such as .war and run your applications.
 It is highly recommended to stop tomcat and then deploy your application inside this directory and then start tomcat.

 In this tutorial, you have learned how to install Apache Tomcat on an Ubuntu server.
 Deploying Java applications on Apache Tomcat is a quick and easy process!

 Apache Tomcat is the most widely used open-source tool for Java developers to run their web applications.
-Now, that you have installed Apache Tomcat which Java application are you going to deploy and manage next?
+Now that you have installed Apache Tomcat, which Java application will you deploy and manage next?